PhantomInsights/mexican-government-report/README.md

 Extracting text from PDF files is a bit unreliable, you lose the original formatting and there are times you don't get any text at all.

-Fortunately this PDF file is simple enough that extracting the text wasn't that complex but I encountered some challenges that I will go in more detail in this section.
+Fortunately, this PDF file is simple enough that extracting the text wasn't that complex but I encountered some challenges that I will go in more detail in this section.

-For this task we will use `PyPDF2` which is a well known PDF library.
+For this task, we will use `PyPDF2` which is a well-known PDF library.

 ```python
 reader = PyPDF2.PdfFileReader("informe.pdf")